MarioFares/CS50/docs/README.md

 ### Setup IDE & Compilation <a name="compile"></a>
-The IDE that we will be using the Qt Creator IDE.
+The IDE that we will be using is the Qt Creator IDE.
 Once you complete the above installation steps, you will now have the Qt Creator IDE on your desktop.
 1. Launch Qt Creator
-2. Have implementation folder ready
+2. Have the implementation folder ready
 3. In Qt Creator, select `Projects` on the upper left corner
 4. Click on Open
-5. Proceed to find the .pro file in the implementation folder
+5. Proceed to find the `.pro` file in the implementation folder
-6. When prompted to configure project, select the kit displayed. (there should only be one)
+6. When prompted to configure the project, select the kit displayed. (there should only be one)
-6. Once all is setup, you can now click Run (choose release instead of debug) or Build on the bottom left of the IDE.
+6. Once all is set up, you can now click Run (choose release instead of debug) or Build on the bottom left of the IDE.
-7. The applicaiton should compile with no problem and run itself.
+7. The application should compile with no problem and run itself.

 ### Compiled Output<a name="output"></a>